uditalias/injex/website/docs/runtimes-node.md

 Returns a new Injex container instance.

 :::note
 An Injex container instance is the same on all runtimes.
-Checkout the [Container API](/docs/api/core/container) for more info.
+Check out the [Container API](/docs/api/core/container) for more info.
 :::

 ### Configurations